rafaelmata357/Data-Science-Udacity/dog breed classifier/README.md

 * Save the Model with the Best Validation Loss
 * Load the Model with the Best Validation Loss
 * Test the model
-* Evaluate model performance with the accuracy metrics
+* Evaluate model performance with the test set and get the accuracy metrics

 ### A CNN model from scratch